 To make sure you’re getting the support you need we’ve put together 40 weeks of pregnancy week by week guides.

-There are plenty of old wives’ tales surrounding pregnancy.
-One is that severe morning sickness signals you’re carrying a boy, but statistics actually show that the opposite is true.
 One Swedish study looked at 8,186 women who were admitted to hospital with pregnancy sickness and found that 44.3 per cent of them gave birth to boys compared with 51.4 per cent of the general population.
 They thought this was to do with higher levels of the pregnancy hormone HCG found in women carrying girls.

 Want to know more?
 We’ve rounded up everything you need to know about being eight weeks pregnant…